Unauthorized Trading Attorney

 Unauthorized trading is one of many ways a broker can harm his or her clients.
 Making transactions in your account without first obtaining permission may give the broker more money in commissions or serve the broker’s own purposes in some other way.
 If brokers act within their personal self-interest, it constitutes broker misconduct.
 You may avoid becoming a victim of unauthorized trading and broker misconduct with these tips:

 - Give and repeat instructions to your broker.
 Be clear and concise in your directions, leaving no room for misinterpretations.
 Promote a mutual understanding of every transaction.

 - Communicate openly with your broker.
 If you spot a transaction on your account that you did not authorize, connect with your broker to find out what happened.
 It may have been a simple misunderstanding, or there may be fraud involved.

 - Retain all documents your broker sends you for your records, and make note of conversations you have.
 Documenting your communications will help you in the future if you have to file a claim with FINRA.

 - Read your account statements thoroughly.
 Wise investors read and retain all transaction notifications and confirmations.
 Ignoring these papers can result in failing to notice suspicious activity right away.

 The sooner you file a claim of unauthorized trading in your account, the better your chances are of winning an arbitration case.
 Erez Law can help you file a FINRA arbitration claim.
 We can recognize signs of unauthorized trading and other forms of broker misconduct in your account and give you professional legal advice moving forward.
-Unlike most law firms, we specialize in helping clients in this type of law.
-Call 888-840-1571 or contact us online for a free consultation.
+Unlike most law firms, we specialize in helping clients in this type of securities fraud law.
+Call or contact us online for a free consultation.